History of zoophilia: Classical antiquity

 Several Greek myths include the God Zeus seducing or abducting favoured mortals while in the form of an animal: Europa and the bull, Ganymede and the eagle, and Leda and the Swan.
 Only the latter legend includes actual copulation between Leda and Zeus in his animal form, but depictions of this act, fairly uncommon in antiquity, became a popular motif in classicising Renaissance art, contributing to a lasting prominence in Western culture.
+Another Greek myth tells of Pasiphaë who commissioned to build a wooden cow, a device that would enable her to have sex with a bull.

 Various classical writers recorded that bestiality was common in other cultures.
 Herodotus was followed by Pindar, Strabo and Plutarch in alleging that Egyptian women engaged in sexual relations with goats for religious and magical purposes – the animal aspects of Egyptian deities being particularly alien to the Greco-Roman world.
-Conversely, Plutarch and Virgil make similar accusations of the Greeks, with Plutarch writing in his Discourse on the Reason of Beasts that they committed "very frequently and in many places great outrages, disorders and scandals against nature, in the matter of this pleasure of love; for there are men who have loved she-goats, sows and mares."
+Conversely, Plutarch and Virgil make similar accusations of the Greeks.

+The Golden Ass, the only ancient Roman novel in Latin to survive in its entirety, describes a sexual encounter of a donkey and a willing woman; according to the story, another encounter was planned as an act of a public punishment for a female criminal.

 Despite their place in mythology and literature, actual acts of bestiality were probably as uncommon in antiquity as they are today.
 Roman civil law, however, made no mention of it.
 The explicit prohibition of and strict penalties for zoophilia universal in later European legal systems were derived from Jewish and Christian tradition.
 The Hebrew Bible imposes the death penalty on both the human and animal parties involved in an act of bestiality: "if a man has sexual relations with an animal, he shall be put to death; and you shall kill the animal."
 The Synod of Ancyra in 313–316 discussed the position of the church with regard to bestiality at length and two of the resulting twenty-five canons addressed it: the sixteenth canon described the penance and level of restrictions to be applied to various age groups for committing bestiality; the seventeenth canon prohibited all lepers from praying inside church if they had committed bestiality while they suffered from leprosy.

 Hittite law mandated the death penalty for intercourse with animals, excluding horses and mules (violators were instead barred from the priesthood and from approaching the king).

 Europe: Middle Ages

-In the Church-oriented culture of the Middle Ages, zoosexual activity was met with execution, typically burning, and death to the animals involved either the same way or by hanging.
+In the Church-oriented culture of the Middle Ages, zoophilic activity was met with execution, typically burning, and death to the animals involved either the same way or by hanging.
 Sects deemed heretical by the Church such as the Hussites were accused of bestiality.
 Masters comments that: